Abigail Heveningham1

 Roger Cave was born before 1553.
 He was the son of Sir Thomas Cave and Elizabeth Danvers.2 He married Margaret Cecil, daughter of Richard Cecil and Jane Heckington.3 He died on 26 July 1586.3

-Roger Cave lived at Stanford, Northamptonshire, England.1
+He lived at Stanford, Northamptonshire, EnglandG.1

 Citations